Area of Clinical Focus:

 Children of immigrants wishing to gain understanding of their experiences, feel validated in their unique identities, or connect with their first-generation parents; or first-generation immigrant parents wishing to improve communication with and understanding of their second-generation children

 By creating an open and inviting forum in which we can be curious about culture together, I hope to also provide all clients the opportunity to dispel stereotypes, tell their own stories, and re-write their narratives.

 Cross-Cultural Kids (CCKs)

-CCKs include traditional TCKs whose parents move to another country, bi/multi-cultural children, bi/multi-racial children, children of refugees, children of minorities, international adoptees, and domestic TCKs whose parents moved amongst various subcultures within one country.
+CCKs include traditional TCKs whose parents move to another country, bi/multi-cultural children, bi/multi-racial children, children of refugees, children of minoritized populations, international adoptees, and domestic TCKs whose parents moved amongst various subcultures within one country.

 CCKs tend to be highly resilient and open-minded.
 However, because of their adaptability, CCKs may go unnoticed when they are struggling.
-CCKs' symptoms and behaviors are often related to the silent grieving of multiple losses and transitions that all CCKs experience.
-This impacts the individual's sense of identity and feeling of belonging, which in turn influence in the ways individuals approach emotional regulation, friendships and intimate relationships, and parenting.
+CCKs' symptoms and behaviors are often related to the silent grieving of multiple losses and transitions that all CCKs experience throughout their lives.
+This impacts the individual's sense of identity and feeling of belonging, which in turn influences the ways these individuals approach emotional regulation, friendships and intimate relationships, and parenting.